Caltech Chamber Music FAQ

 Q: Where can I practice at Caltech?

 A: You may practice in the Music House at 305 South Hill Avenue.
 You'll need card access for this.
-All students who wish to have access need to email Cindy De Mesa (firstname.lastname@example.org) their University ID along with their request for access.
+All students who wish to have access need to email Hyesung Park their University ID along with their request for access.
 The turnaround time is usually 24 hours or less.
 As of now, you do not need to make a reservation to use the Music House.

 Q: Are there pianos I can play?

-A: You are welcome to use any of the pianos in the Music House, including the one in the Steinway Room.
-Ask Cindy, Maia, or Robert (email@example.com) for the access code.
+A: You are welcome to use any of the pianos in the Music House.
+If you're a pianist involved in chamber music groups, you can get access to the Steinway Room.
+Ask Hyesung, Maia, or Robert for the access code.

 Q: Are there instrument lockers on campus?